 Note: Applies to Figures 4-6.
-This analysis only depicts benchmark states with the highest concentration of employment in each sector.
-California and Texas, for example, have large employment in shipbuilding but rank below the top 15 in employment concentration.
-Bubble sizes vary by size of employment in the sector.
+Top 15 states average refers to the in-state sourcing percentage of the 15 states with the largest employment in the sector.
 Source: EY analysis of Bureau of Labor Statistics (BLS) Quarterly Census of Employment and Wages (QCEW), 2011-2022.

-While overall employment in the sectors has lagged benchmark states, Connecticut's shipbuilding industry has grown jobs twice as fast as in benchmark states since
+While overall employment in the sectors has lagged benchmark states, Connecticut's shipbuilding industry has grown jobs twice as fast as in benchmark states since 2011.

-2011.
 As shown in Figure 5, Connecticut's employment in shipbuilding has outperformed the top 15 states ranked by employment.
 Connecticut has grown at an annual rate of 4.0% compared with 2.0% across benchmark states.
 Connecticut's shipbuilding growth has been nearly four times the rate of overall employment growth in the state.
 Of the states with a similar employment concentration in shipbuilding, only Rhode Island has grown faster than Connecticut due largely in part to the presence of one large shipbuilding OEM.
 Benchmark states such as Virginia, Maine, and Hawaii have experienced slower sector employment growth.
 Other states with as many jobs in shipbuilding such as Mississippi, Alabama and Texas have experienced negative growth in the past decade.
 Employment growth in shipbuilding has accelerated from 7,154 workers in 2011 to 12,953 workers in 2022 or at a compound annual growth rate (CAGR) of 4.0%.
 This has been supported by "once-in-a-generation" expansion of a large shipbuilder's workforce to support new defense contracts for Virginia- and Columbia-class submarine manufacturing with thousands of new jobs for skilled trade workers, engineers and subject matter experts.8

 Despite employing fewer workers than aerospace, Connecticut's shipbuilding captures a greater share of all US shipbuilding employment.
-Anchored by one large shipbuilder, Connecticut has the 5th largest workforce in shipbuilding in the U.S. It ranks 6th in employment concentration with a location quotient of 6.3, with more highly concentrated states being states with smaller populations: Maine (17.8) Rhode Island (9.4) with the Quonset Point location of a large shipbuilder, and Hawaii (9.1).
+Anchored by one large shipbuilder, Connecticut has the 5th largest workforce in shipbuilding in the U.S. It ranks 6th in employment concentration with a location quotient of 6.3, with more highly concentrated states being states with smaller populations: Maine (17.8; Rhode Island (9.4) with the Quonset Point location of s large shipbuilder, and Hawaii (9.1).

 Connecticut is the 6th most concentrated state in medical device manufacturing among benchmark states.
 Medical device manufacturing in Connecticut has a higher-than-average concentration in medical device manufacturing with a location quotient of 1.5.
 This demonstrates the sizable presence of companies such as major medical devices manufacturers.
-Among the nearly 12,500 workers in the sector, 54% are employed in surgical and medical instrument manufacturing and the remaining in electromedical and electrotherapeutic manufacturing.
+Among the nearly 12,500 workers in the sector, 54% are employed in surgical and medical manufacturing instrument manufacturing and the remaining in electromedical and electrotherapeutic manufacturing.